 There is no single answer because the situation depends on the academic needs of the AP/EA students in different types of courses.
 In conjunction with the Academic Director, each department at Carnegie Mellon has determined which style of class would be more advantageous.
 For example, the Physics Department places AP/EA students in a separate section because they recognize that high school students have particular academic difficulties solving physics problems that are better addressed together with a group of peers.
 The English Department, on the other hand, has noted that AP/EA students often benefit from being in seminar discussions with college students, so English classes are often mixed.

 The Carnegie Mellon undergraduate admission process is highly selective, while admission for summer Pre-College programs is more relaxed and focuses on allowing high school students to experience rigorous college coursework for six weeks.

 Every university and college has the authority to determine its own policies about whether to accept credits from another institution of higher learning.
 While it is therefore impossible to state definitively that these college credits will transfer elsewhere, the following facts are relevant:

 - Carnegie Mellon considers these to be college credits

 - Of course, in order to make a strong case for transfer credits, a student must do well in the course and have that grade recorded.

 The choice is up to the student.
 In general, students learn best when taking a course in a subject that they find engaging, so they are inclined to request a particular course when the description interests them.
 However, students may not know beforehand that they would find something interesting until they learn more about it -- AP/EA as well as college in general often opens students' minds to new possibilities and ways of thinking.
 One option would be to take a course in a topic that the student already believes he/she would like and a second course in a fresh and intriguing field.

 With permission of the Academic Director, students may be able to change classes during the first two days of the program.
-However, such changes are subject to space availability and academic appropriateness, and seldom occur.
+Such changes are subject to space availability and academic appropriateness.